centiservice/matssocket/matssocket-client-javascript/client/README-development.md

 ## Layout

-There are three sub modules: `client`, `tests_esm`, and `tests_umd`.
-The `client` module contains the actual MatsSocket client code in the 'lib' directory, coded as EcmaScript Modules (ESM) - and its build step creates EMD and UMD bundles, both full and minified.
-The `tests_esm` module contains the unit and integration tests in the 'src' directory.
-The `tests_umd` module bundles up the tests from the 'tests_esm' module as a UMD module, and then runs them using the UMD bundle of the client.
+There are two sub modules: `client` and `tests`.
+The `client` module contains the actual MatsSocket client code in the ' lib' directory, coded as EcmaScript Modules (ESM) - and its build step creates EMD and UMD bundles, both full and minified.
+The `tests` module contains the unit and integration tests in the 'src' directory.
+The tests are run "raw", only depending on the actual JS files, but also bundled up in EMD and UMD bundles and run.
 This is to ensure that the bundled UMD client works as expected.

 ## Build

-The Gradle build will create JavaScript bundles in several formats, as well as JSDoc documentation.
+The Gradle client build will create JavaScript bundles in several formats, as well as JSDoc documentation.
 The resulting set of distributions are as such:

-* Native EcmaScript Modules (ESM) - just use the files directly
+* Native EcmaScript Modules (ESM) - use the files directly - `lib/MatsSocket.js` and siblings.
 * Native EcmaScript Modules (EMS) - bundled - `dist/MatsSocket.esm.js`
 * Native EcmaScript Modules (EMS) - bundled, minified - `dist/MatsSocket.esm.min.js`
 * Universal Module Definition (UMD) - bundled ("by definition") - `dist/MatsSocket.umd.cjs`
 * Universal Module Definition (UMD) - bundled, minified - `dist/MatsSocket.umd.min.cjs`
 * A ZIP-file containing the source files - `build-gradle/dist/matssocket-<version>-js.zip`

-JSDoc will be created, `jsdoc\index.html` being the entry point.
+Other deliverables:
+* JSDoc is provided in `jsdoc/index.html`.
+* TS type files are created in `dist/`.
+* Map files of all are also created in `dist/`.

 *This JS Client doesn't have any dependencies*, except for the WebSocket implementation provided by the environment (browser or Node.js).
 When running in Node.js, it expects the module `ws` to be available, require()'ing it